w4/bin/README.md

 ##### so how do you get bin?

 Download the latest version from the [releases](https://github.com/w4/bin/releases) page, extract it and run the `./bin` executable.
-You can compile it from source using Cargo:
+You can also compile it from source using Cargo if you swing that way:

 ```bash
 # nix-shell provides an environment with rust/cargo installed